phyloref/phyloref.github.io/_posts/blog/2018-04-23-AB-meeting.md

 Gaurav then took the stage.
 He briefly described what a phyloreference is and then he presented three use cases:
 * Querying GBIF using phyloreferences on the [Open Tree of Life] (OTL),
 * Quantifying the resolvability of phyloreferences (on OTL), and
-* Comparing a phyloreference on different phylogenies.
+* Comparing relationships among phyloreferences on two phylogenies.

 A pratical challenge of resolving phyloreferneces is specifier matching.
 Specifiers used in a clade definition may not be identical to labels in a phylogeny against which a phyloreference is resolved.
 For example, *Homo sapiens* may be spelled as *H. sapiens* or *Homo sapiens* 12345, where the number indicates a sample number.
 There would be also the senario that specifiers are absent from a phylogeny, rendering a phyloreferencing unresolvable.